Kiryū (band): 2009–2013: Rise of fame and big national tours

-First international shows (2014–2016)
+2014–2016: First international shows

 With the release of Kyoka Suigetsu in April 2014, Kiryū started a tour, as usual, and held their first international concerts.
 The Kyoka Suigetsu Tour featured concerts all over Japan as well as performances across Asia, with concerts in Taiwan, South Korea, China and Hong Kong.
 The only single released in 2014 is "Amaterasu", on November 19.

 The 13th single "Kyūbi" was released in April 2015 in ten editions and is the band's most successful song to date, reaching number four on Oricon Singles Chart.
-On July 31st, they performed at Nippon Budokan for the first time, after another tour of Japan's 47 prefectures.
+On July 31, they performed at Nippon Budokan for the first time, after another tour of Japan's 47 prefectures.
 In September, Kiryū, BugLug, R-Shitei and Vistlip embarked on a four-band tour together, named 4Byoushi.
 Teaming with B.P Records bands Royz and Codomo Dragon, Kiryū released "Family Party" and the music video for Ryōran Resonance (繚乱レゾナンス) in November.
 The three bands went on a national tour together from November to December.

 On April 30, 2016, Kiryu took place in Cure World Visual Festival along with other visual kei bands, even groups from outside Japan, a rare occurrence.
-Hyakki Yagyo, the fifth album, hit stores on June 29th.
+Hyakki Yagyo, the fifth album, hit stores on June 29.
 The tour in support of this release ended at Nippon Budokan on August 29.
 On October 16, they performed at the visual kei festival Visual Japan Summit.

-10th anniversary celebrations (2017–2020)
+2017–2020: 10th anniversary celebrations

 In 2017, Kiryū celebrated their ten-year career with their first greatest hits album entitled 2007–2017.
 They also released the double A-side single "Jou no Hana/Oborezukiyo" on October 25, with the song "Jou no Hana" being used as one of the opening themes for Cardfight!!
 Vanguard.

 The four-band tour 4Byoushi took place once again in 2018, with concerts from March 11 to 30.
 Kiryu was also invited by Dezert for their This is the Fact tour, performing on June 9.
 At the end of the year, the sixth album Tenshō Rinne was launched and on December 8 they starred on Nippon TV's Ariyoshi Hanseikai television show.
-In 2019, three singles were released: "Senkō", "Tamaki no Hashi Naki ga Gotoshi" and "Kachō Fugetsu" With a performance at Tokyo Dome, the band celebrated their twelfth anniversary.
+In 2019, three singles were released: "Senkō", "Tamaki no Hashi Naki ga Gotoshi" and "Kachō Fugetsu" With a performance at Tokyo Dome City Hall, the band celebrated their twelfth anniversary.
 In late 2019 Kiryū opened their own YouTube channel, that even Gackt starred in.

-The single "Watashi Mamire" was produced by Mitsuki and published on March 4.
+The single "Watashi Mamire" was produced by Mitsuki and published on March 4, 2020.
 Fan club members could buy tickets for the single promotion tour in advance.
 On December 16, they celebrated their 13th anniversary with a concert in Shibuya.